 NOTE!
-Normally the setting range of the Pre-trigger buffer is 1 to 20 frames.
-However, the setting range will change accordingly if the frame rate of MJPEG on the Video Con-figuration setting page is 6 or smaller.
+The Pre-trigger buffer generally ranges from 1 to 20 frames.
+However, the range will change accordingly if the frame rate of MJPEG on Streaming > Video Configuration is 6 or lower.

 Check the box Continue image upload to upload the triggered images during certain time or keep uploading until the trigger is off.
 Select Upload for sec and enter the duration in the blank.
 The images of the duration will be uploading by E-mail when tampering is triggered.
 The setting range is from 1 to 99999 sec.
-Select Upload during the trigger active to make the images keep being upload to E-mail during the trigger active until tampering stops.
+Select Upload while the trigger is active to make the images keep being upload to E-mail during the trigger active until tampering stops.
 Set the Image frequency as the upload frame rate.
 The setting range is from 1 to 20 frames.